De Colores - may the colours of God's Love go with you

 - The Fourth Day, or rest of our lives, supported by Group Reunions and Ultreyas with others who have attended a Cursillo weekend to encourage us on our journey.

 Cursillo focuses on showing lay people how to become effective christian leaders over the course of a three-day weekend.
 There are fifteen talks over the weekend.
 Some talks by priests but most by lay people.
 The major emphasis of the weekend is to ask participants to take what they have learned back into the world.
 This is what we call the "fourth day".
 The method stresses personal spiritual development, as encouraged by weekly group reunion (after the weekend).

-Cursillo Newcastle began when Bishop Alfred Holland asked Grafton Diocese to bring Cursillo to Newcastle Diocese in 1990.
+Cursillo Newcastle began when the then Bishop of Newcastle asked Grafton Diocese to bring Cursillo to Newcastle Diocese in 1990.
 Each of our Bishops, since then, has encouraged Cursillo Newcastle.
 The Cursillo theme:- “Make a friend, Be a friend.
 Bring your friend gently to Jesus” sums up our experience of Cursillo and of how it has helped us.

 The people of Cursillo Newcastle want to share the Cursillo experience, because of the way it has helped us in our own journey with God, and what we have seen it doing for others.